xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 4. When you are done with the configuration, hit **Run** to execute your test suite.
 ### Dynamic test suite

 A dynamic test suite is a test suite with multiple test cases added via a search query.
 You can dynamically add additional test cases while running the test suite.
-You can learn more about the dynamic test suite in this document: [Dynamic test suite](https://docs.katalon.com/katalon-studio/docs/dynamic-test-suite-ks.html#create-a-dynamic-test-suite).
+You can learn more about dynamic test suites in this document: [Dynamic test suite](https://docs.katalon.com/katalon-studio/docs/dynamic-test-suite-ks.html#create-a-dynamic-test-suite).

 1. To implement this function, install one of the plugins from the Katalon Store:
     * [Basic Search For Dynamic Test Suite](https://store.katalon.com/product/2/Basic-Search-For-Dynamic-Test-Suite)